mikepartelow/mikepartelow.github.io/docs/_posts/2024-07-06-prometheus-grafana-and-a-useful-dashboard.md

 Cronjob names are parameterized as `$cronjob` so that I can use one query for all the Cronjobs in my `homeslice` namespace.
 I take the current time, subtract from it the time of the most recent successful job (which is not exactly straightforward to identify).
 That yields the time since the last successful run.

-As it happens, all of my Cronjobs are intended to run at least once daily, so given the time since the last successful run, I can alert (visually, on my dashboard) on no successful runs within 24-ish hours.
+As it happens, all of my Cronjobs are intended to run at least once daily, so given the time since the last successful run, I can indicate on my dashboard that no jobs have succeeded within 24-ish hours.

 That should suffice to answer my question of, "are my Cronjobs healthy?"